GV79/portfolio-astro/README.md

 [![CI](https://github.com/GV79/portfolio-astro/actions/workflows/main.yml/badge.svg)](https://github.com/GV79/portfolio-astro/actions/workflows/main.yml)

 This is the third iteration of my portfolio website now built using [Astro](https://astro.build/).
 The legacy Next.js version of my portfolio website is hosted in the following GitHub Repo: https://github.com/GV79/portfolio-new.
-Originally this repo was created just to play around with this new technology but there are also many benefits to this HTML-first approach such as better performance for end-users (smaller bundle size + less JS for the browser to parse & process).
-Any components with more interactivity were built with [Svelte](https://svelte.dev/);
+The goal of this repo is to learn more about `Astro` and gain benefits from its HTML-first philosophy (increase performance and reduce bundle size by only shipping JS when it's necessary).
+Any components with more interactivity were built using [Svelte](https://svelte.dev/).

 ## Getting Started